ialab-puc/VisualRecSys-Tutorial-IUI2021/README.md

 Just like you, we have been looking for several years for some datasets to train our models.
 For instance, the <a href="#">RecSys dataset collection by Prof. Julian McAuley at USCD </a> has datasets, but due to copyright issues he only shares embeddings as .npy.
 We need images to test if our recommendations are making sense!

+We acknowledge the support of [Diego Saez-Trumper](https://wikimediafoundation.org/profile/diego-saez-trumper/) from Wikimedia foundation to collect this dataset.

 ## Benchmark on Wikimedia Commons Dataset

 |            | AUC     | RR      | R@20    | P@20    | nDCG@20 | R@100   | P@100   | nDCG@100 |